w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 ## Why don't we just require implementations to wrap text in bidi controls?

-Generally speaking, most specifications for APIs, data formats, and the like don't want to modify data passing through them except where this would violate an application's constraints.
+Generally speaking, most specifications for APIs or data format should not require implementations to modify the data values passing through them except where this would violate an application's constraints.
 Adding bidirectional controls actually changes the data from what is stored on the sending end.
-It also requires accurate knowledge of the base direction.
+It also requires accurate knowledge of the base direction (and introspection of the data in case controls are already present).
 Implementations receiving such data can't know if the controls or markup was part of the original data (and thus intentional) or was added by an interstitial process.
 Addition of controls also invites perverse cases of multiple wrapping.
+And, of course, some implementations need to run on resource constrained devices that might have a hard time doing any of this.

 ## Why are we asking for a new string data type?